Mock data sets for the Eboss and DESI Lyman-$\alpha$ forest surveys: Introduction

 Most studies of large-scale structure have used galaxies as discrete tracers of the cosmological density field.
 In contrast to galaxies, \lya\ absorption is a continuous probe of the density and a single quasar spectra provides a proxy for matter density along the quasar line-of-sight.
 On the other hand due to the relation between the transmitted flux fraction and the \lya\ optical depth, $F= \exp ( -\tau)$, the bias is negative and its absolute value is much smaller than unity.

-Mock data sets are needed, in particular to test analysis procedures.
-For \lya\ analysis these mock data sets need to cover hundreds of $h^{-3}{\rm Gpc^3}$, while the absorption in a quasar spectrum probes the intergalactic medium at the Jean's scale, i.e.~around 100$h^{-1}$ kpc.
-It is not possible to perform hydrodynamical or N-body simulations with such volume and resolution.
-We are therefore limited to generating Gaussian random fields with a correlation close to that of the data in order to test the analysis pipeline, e.g.~by checking whether the measured BAO scales are consistent with mock input, or whether the pipeline estimate of the covariance is consistent with the covariance of a set of many mock realizations.
-We can also study possible astrophysical effects, such as those due to the presence of high column density (HCD) systems or metal lines in the \lya\ forest.
+Mock data sets are needed to test the analysis procedures that lead to the \lya\ forest correlaions.
+These mock data sets must cover hundreds of $h^{-3}{\rm Gpc^3}$, while the absorption in a quasar spectrum probes the intergalactic medium at the Jean's scale, i.e.~around 100$h^{-1}$ kpc.
+It is not possible to perform hydrodynamical or N-body simulations with such volumes and resolutions.
+We are therefore limited to generating Gaussian random fields with a correlation close to that of the data.
+The state-of-the-art mock sets presented here are not yet sufficiently realistic to be explicitly used in the analysis of real data by, for instance, providing a usable covariance matrix as is done in galaxy data sets.
+Rather, they are used to demonstrate that the analysis procedure leads to estimates of physical parameters that are near those of the model used to generate the mocks and that the reported uncertainties are consistent with the variations observed between independent mock sets.
+Most importantly, we want to demonstrate that the BAO peak position is correctly determined on average with a precision at the 1\% level.
+The other physical parameters related to the broadband shape of the correlation functions are of less importance and we will see that the mocks confirm the accuracy of their determination only at the $10\%$ level.
+The mocks are also used to study astrophysical effects, such as those due to the presence of high column density (HCD) systems or metal lines in the \lya\ forest.

 The BOSS survey used two sets of mocks, the first of which \cite{Font+12,Bautista+15} used a Cholesky decomposition of the correlation matrix between pairs for forest pixels and generated a 3d correlated field only along the quasar lines-of-sight.
 This approach allows for the generation of mock data sets with whatever desired correlation function, e.g.~including the significant non-linear effects on small scales.
 However, it results in no cross-correlation between the flux transmission in the \lya\ pixels and the quasar positions, so these mocks were not useful for studies of the forest-quasar cross-correlation